 There is ALOT of confusion about WHERE TO BEGIN, so let me help you!

 1. First, it’s important to know the difference between emotional support, therapy and service dogs.

 Emotional Support Animals These well trained pets provide companionship, comfort and therapeutic benefits TO YOU such as improvements in heart rate and blood pressure, raising endorphin levels, decreasing cortisol, reduced social isolation and more.
-They are not considered service dogs, and do not have access to most public places, however, they are most often granted rights to live in non-pet housing and travel in the cabin of aircraft.
+They are not considered service dogs, and do not have access to most public places, however, they are most often granted rights to live in non-pet housing and travel in the cabin of aircraft (with a doctors note).
 Includes 1 day private training (here at my facility.)
 If you plan to travel on public transportation, you may want a vest and additional private training to teach YOU!
 (Extra costs apply)

 Therapy Dogs If you have a heart for helping OTHER people, these dogs are for you!
 You and your dog can help in a classroom with reading, give companionship to those in convalescent homes and spread good cheer in hospitals to name only a few!
 Therapy dogs must be certified as a team, so although these dogs are trained and ready to pass the AKC CGC and Therapy Dog International test, you yourself must take the exam with them before most establishments will invite you in.
 Includes 1 full day private training (here at my facility and Paso Robles.)

 PTSD Service Dogs and Psychiatric Service dogs